 Which Vinegar Is Best For Pickling: A Guide To Selecting the Right One

 When you think of pickling, cucumbers are probably the first thing that come to mind.
-But you can pickle all sorts of fruits and vegetables: asparagus, beets, carrots, cherries, cranberries, peaches, peppers, and radish are just a few.
+But you can pickle all sorts of fruits and vegetables: asparagus, beets (beetroot), carrots, cherries, cranberries, peaches, peppers, and radish, and red onion are just a few.

-There are many different types of vinegar available on the market.
-We’ll explore which type of vinegar is best to use when pickling vegetables, as well as how different types of vinegar affect the taste and texture of your finished product.
+There are many different types of this product available on the market.
+We’ll explore which type of vinegar is best to use when pickling vegetables, as well as how different types of vinegar affect the taste of your finished product.

 What exactly is pickling vinegar?

-Many people make their own pickling vinegar.
-Apparently you can buy some premade pickling vinegar with added spices in some places, but I’ve never seen any in my neck-of-the-woods here in Canada.
+Many people make their own pickling brine.
+Apparently you can buy some pre-made pickling vinegar with added spices in some places, but I’ve never seen any in my neck-of-the-woods here in Canada.

 One thing that’s not up for debate: as long as you ensure the label states at least 5 percent acetic acid, you can use whatever food-grade vinegar you like.

-Tip: According to Pennsylvania State University, an acceptable range of acidity is between 5–7 percent for safe home pickling.
+Tip: According to Pennsylvania State University, an acceptable range of acidity is between 5 and 7 percent for safe home pickling.²

 The two most commonly used and recommended types of vinegar for pickling are white distilled vinegar and apple cider vinegar.
 The type of vinegar you use will affect your finished product’s flavor profile.
 There’s really no such thing as a “best” vinegar as it largely depends on a few factors: